-- 7. This report describes the mapping exercise carried out by the Joint Committee (JC) to determine the 'mapping' of the credit assessments of Banque de France (BdF), with respect to the version published in November 2015. - 8.
+- 1. This report describes the mapping exercise carried out by the Joint Committee (JC) to determine the 'mapping' of the credit assessments of Banque de France (BdF), with respect to the version published in June 2021. - 2.
 BdF is a credit rating agency that is not registered with ESMA due to its National Central Bank status.
-However, it meets the conditions to be an eligible credit assessment institution (ECAI) as per article Article 4(1) subparagraph 98 of the CRR. - 9.
+However, it meets the conditions to be an eligible credit assessment institution (ECAI) as per Article 4(1) subparagraph 98 of the CRR. - 3.
 The methodology applied to produce the mapping is the one specified in the Commission's Implementing Regulation (EU) 2016/1799 ('the Implementing Regulation') laying down Implementing Technical Standards (ITS) with regard to the mapping of credit assessments of External Credit Assessment Institutions (ECAIs) for credit risk in accordance with Articles 136(1) and (3) of the Regulation (EU) No 575/2013 of the European Parliament and the Council ('the CRR').
 This Implementing Regulation employs a combination of the provisions laid down in Article 136(2) CRR.
-Since BdF does not report its rating information to ESMA Central Repository (CEREP2), all necessary information has been directly requested to BdF.
-In particular, quantitative and qualitative information has been used to obtain an overview of the main characteristics of this ECAI and to calculate the default rates of its credit assessments. - 10.
+Since BdF does not report its rating information to ESMA Central Repository (CEREP ) and RADAR, all necessary information has been directly requested from BdF.
+In particular, quantitative and qualitative information has been used to obtain an overview of the main characteristics of this ECAI and to calculate the default rates of its credit assessments. - 4.
 The following sections describe the rationale underlying the mapping exercise carried out by the Joint Committee (JC).
-Section 3 describes the relevant ratings scales of BdF for the purpose of the mapping.
-Section 4 contains the methodology applied to derive the mapping of BdF's rating scales.
-The mapping tables are shown in Appendix 4 of this document and have been specified in Annex III of the Consultation Paper on the ITS on the mapping of ECAIs' credit assessments under Article 136(1) and (3) of the CRR.
+Section 3 describes the relevant ratings scale of BdF for the purpose of the mapping.
+Section 4 contains the methodology applied to derive the mapping of BdF's rating scale.
+The mapping table is shown in Appendix 4 of this document and have been specified in Annex III of the Consultation Paper on the ITS on the mapping of ECAIs' credit assessments under Article 136(1) and (3) of the CRR.

-2 CEREP is the central repository owned by ESMA to which all registered/certified CRAs have to report their credit assessments. http://cerep.esma.europa.eu/cerep-web/.
+&lt;sup>2 CEREP is the central repository owned by ESMA to which all registered/certified CRAs have to report their credit assessments. http://cerep.esma.europa.eu/cerep-web/.